 About configuring the management server to run LiveUpdate from an internal server

 In certain environments, it is desirable to have an internal LiveUpdate server on the network rather than obtain updates from the Internet source servers.
-LiveUpdate Administrator 2.x (LUA 2.x) or the legacy LiveUpdate Administration Utility (LUAU 1.x) may be preferable in:
+LiveUpdate Administrator 2.x (LUA 2.x) may be preferable in:

-For details on how to configure a site to download updates from an internal LiveUpdate server, please see Setting up an internal LiveUpdate server
+For details on how to configure a site to download updates from an internal LiveUpdate server, see Setting up an internal LiveUpdate server.

 About site replication and content updates

-If you configure sites on your network for replication from another site, the content updates (AV definitions and so on) that are in the database of the primary site can be configured to replicate as part of the database.
+If you configure sites on your network for replication from another site, the content updates (for example, Virus and Spyware Definitions) that are in the database of the primary site can be configured to replicate as part of the database.
 In this case, you only need to configure updates on the primary site.

 About updating definitions for Symantec Endpoint Protection Manager using a JDB file

-If a SEPM cannot run LiveUpdate or has no access to Internet or internal source servers, it is possible to update the server's antivirus definitions by manually applying a special file.
-For details please see How to update definitions for Symantec Endpoint Protection Manager (SEPM) using a .jdb file.
+If a Symantec Endpoint Protection Manager cannot run LiveUpdate or has no access to Internet or internal source servers, it is possible to update the server's Virus and Spyware Protection (antivirus) definitions by manually applying a file made for this purpose.
+For details, see Download .jdb files to update definitions for Endpoint Protection Manager.

-Please note that the .jdb file only contains antivirus/antispyware definitions and will not provide updated content for the firewall and other features for the Symantec Endpoint Protection (SEP) clients.
+Please note that the .jdb file only contains Virus and Spyware Protection definitions and does not provide updated content for the firewall and other features for the Symantec Endpoint Protection clients.

-For information on how SEP client computers are updated, please see How client computers receive content updates
+For information on how Symantec Endpoint Protection client computers are updated, please see Choose a distribution method to update content on clients.

 Configuring how groups of clients download updates